Human population planning: Iran

 After the Iran–Iraq War, Iran encouraged married couples to produce as many children as possible to replace population lost to the war.

 Iran succeeded in sharply reducing its birth rate from the late 1980s to 2010.
 Mandatory contraceptive courses are required for both males and females before a marriage license can be obtained, and the government emphasized the benefits of smaller families and the use of contraception.
 This changed in 2012, when a major policy shift back towards increasing birth rates was announced.
 In 2014, permanent contraception and advertising of birth control were to be outlawed.

 Israel

 In Israel, Haredi families with many children receive economic support through generous governmental child allowances, government assistance in housing young religious couples, as well as specific funds by their own community institutions.
 Haredi women have an average of 6.7 children while the average Jewish Israeli woman has 3 children.

 Japan

 Japan has experienced a shrinking population for many years.
 The government is trying to encourage women to have children or to have more children – many Japanese women do not have children, or even remain single.
-The population is culturally opposed to immigration.
+A 2020 study found that there is widespread opposition to immigration in Japan.

 Some Japanese localities, facing significant population loss, are offering economic incentives.
 Yamatsuri, a town of 7,000 just north of Tokyo, offers parents $4,600 for the birth of a child and $460 a year for 10 years.